zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Research Interests:
 ======
-I am broadly interested in the building and optimization of AI systems (MLSys) from both sides of the system and machine learning algorithms based on a wide range of computing platforms (e.g., distributed, cloud, HPC, IoT, AIoT, and even quantum and photonic platforms) for emerging big data and AI applications, including distributed communication reduction, gradient error constraints, parameter compression, fault-tolerance, etc.
+I am broadly interested in the building and optimization of AI systems (MLSys) from both sides of the system and machine learning algorithms based on a wide range of computing platforms (e.g., distributed, cloud, HPC, IoT, AIoT, and even quantum and photonic platforms) for emerging big data and AI applications, including distributed communication optimization, data compression, fault-tolerance, etc.

 I am also interested in high-performance computing (HPC), distributed systems, data reduction, cloud computing, fault tolerance, and FPGA.